 All is calm, all is bright: 3 easy ways to 'Christmas proof' your baby's sleep routine

-There is no denying that while the festive season is all sorts of lovely, it is also, to most of us, a busy time with a flurry of activities, visits, visitors and more relaxed routines than normal.
+While the festive season is all sorts of lovely, it's often a busy time with a flurry of activities, and more relaxed routines than normal.

-And while we of course want to embrace all the merriment and festive feels, there is no denying that when it comes to babies and young kids, sleep can be disturbed, and we all know just how horrific a thing over-tired and underlsept children can be.
+And while we want to embrace all the merriment and festive feels, there is no denying that when it comes to babies and young kids, sleep can be disturbed, and we all know just how demanding over-tired and underslept children can be.

-Visitors, travelling, staying away from home for the holidays, gatherings that push bedtime out – it can take its toll, but luckily, paediatric sleep expert and author of The Baby Sleep Solution and Baby Elegance ambassador Lucy Wolfe recenly shared her top tips for helping to “Christmas Proof” your child's sleep:
+Visitors, travelling, staying away from home for the holidays, can all push bedtime out – it can take its toll, but luckily, paediatric sleep expert and author of The Baby Sleep Solution and Baby Elegance ambassador Lucy Wolfe has shared her top tips for helping to “Christmas Proof” your child's sleep with us.